wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

  differences between this stem and the herbaceous stem of *Coleus* (above) and *Helianthus* (recall your first year work on Sunflower)?

+\newpage

  Draw and label a low power diagram to indicate the distribution of tissues in the stem.

+  \vspace*{25\baselineskip}

  Note particularly the following primary tissues or regions:

- pith - what types of cells are present?
+- pith - what types of cells are present?

-  \vspace*{3\baselineskip}

- pericyclic fibres - groups of thick-walled fibres outside the phloem - about how many cells separate adjacent fibre bundles?
+- pericyclic fibres - groups of thick-walled fibres outside the phloem - about how many cells separate adjacent fibre bundles?

- \vspace*{3\baselineskip}

- cortex - what type(s) of cells are present
+- cortex - what type(s) of cells are present

- epidermis - closely fitting epidermal cells with dome–shaped outer walls, carrying a well developed cuticle.
+- epidermis - closely fitting epidermal cells with dome–shaped outer walls, carrying a well developed cuticle.

  **PLANT IDENTIFICATION**